geo-chalk/Msc-Data-Science-AUEB/README.md

 * Y2Q3

 At this point I had gathered 78 ECTS points thus didn't have to take any courses.

-# Program review

-This section is aimed to provided my honest opinion on the program, which could help future candidates to decide
-whether this master's degree is suited for them.
-Before proceeding it is important to take into consideration my background, which is Electrical and Computer Engineering, with 4 years of professional experience in the Telecommunications industry.

-## Overall Impression

-- **Part-Time option:**
-    - The biggest benefit of the Program is the fact that it offers a Part-Time Option.
-This is targeted to professionals who want to combine studies with work.
-Although the load is very high, it is manageable and well-structured.
-Provided that there isn't another Master in Data Science in Greece that is truly part-time, pursuing the MSc in Data Science in case you are working is a no-brainer.

-- **Course quality:**
-    - The program exhibits a noticeable course quality.
-For instance, the "Advanced Customer Analytics" course provided a fantastic learning experience, showcasing real-world applications of machine learning.
-    - Most courses will introduce new concepts and go into detail.
-The only downside, is that oftentimes the introductory material is repeated.
-For example, the concepts of classification/regression etc. were covered by more than 4 courses.
-    - On the downide, some courses fell short of expectations, having an "undergraduate" structure.
-These courses either had hideous exams or bad course material, which was not suited to level of the MSc.

-- **Communication with administration is sub-par:**
-    - Timely and effective communication with the administration is crucial for a smooth academic experience.
-      Unfortunately, we've encountered difficulties in getting our questions answered and obtaining clear information on basic information.
-For example, the academic calendar with available (elective) courses per quarter was never announced, thus we could not make a plan for the year.

-- **Courses list was announced one week prior to starting the quarter:**
-    - Late course announcements can be challenging for students trying to plan their schedules and prepare for coursework.
-In most cases, the quarter schedule (which included the courses list) wasn't announced until a couple of days before starting.

-- **Overall too expensive:**
-    - The cost of education is a critical factor for students, and it's important to ensure that the program offers commensurate value.
-In my opinion, the program was too expensive, especially when comparing the price to other public universities across Greece.

 # Disclaimer